 Hughes-Stovin syndrome (HSS) is a vasculitis that predominantly affects large vessels.
-The disease bears some resemblance to Behçet disease.
+This syndrome bears some resemblance to Behçet disease.

 Hughes-Stovin syndrome is very rare 7.
-It occurs predominantly between the 2nd to 4th decades.
+It occurs predominantly between the 2nd and 4th decades.
 There is a recognized male predilection.

 The disease typically progresses in three sequential phases 5,7: